 ASPD may cause people to be goal-oriented and motivated by power dynamics, and they may view everything as a means to an end.
 As a result, sexual behavior is often viewed as a game or accomplishment, rather than as a reflection of intimate feelings.
 People with this disorder may engage in sex in order to boost their ego or to take advantage of a partner in an intimate and vulnerable state.

 Borderline Personality Disorder

-People with Borderline Personality Disorder (BPD) have issues regulating their emotions and thoughts, and they often experience unstable, chaotic, and intense relationships.
-These people tend to fall madly in love within only a few days and then have extremely dramatic breakups.
-They will often engage in impulsive, reckless, self-damaging behavior including alcohol and drug use, overeating, excessive spending sprees, rebound sex, and self-mutilation or cutting.
-People with this disorder also tend to have deep abandonment depression, separation anxiety, and an intolerance of being alone.
-Many of their symptoms are similar to those of Bipolar Disorder including idealization/devaluation in which there is a pattern of intense and stormy relationships with family, friends, and loved ones, often shifting from extreme closeness and love (idealization) to extreme dislike or anger (devaluation).2
+Borderline Personality Disorder (BPD) is characterized by significant swings in mood, emotions, and behaviors, usually starting in the teenage years or early adulthood.
+People with this disorder often have issues regulating their emotions and thoughts and may experience intense episodes of anger, depression, and anxiety that can last from hours up to several days.
+They might engage in impulsive, self-damaging behavior including alcohol and drug use, overeating, excessive spending sprees, rebound sex, and self-mutilation or cutting.
+People with this disorder can also have deep abandonment depression, separation anxiety, and an intolerance of being alone.
+Many of these symptoms are similar to those of Bipolar Disorder, including idealization/devaluation, a relationship pattern in which emotions shift from extreme closeness and love (idealization) to extreme dislike or anger (devaluation).4

 Treatments for Personality Disorders

 As with all forms of mental illness, personality disorders can be difficult to treat.
 Finding a treatment that works for an individual patient involves a lot of communication between patients and their doctors.
 Both medication and various forms of therapy can help people cope with these disorders and doctors often suggest a combination of medication and therapy for the most effectiveness.